Data Foresight Remediation

 Delete file

-It ensures the secure and permanent removal of sensitive data from the system, preventing unauthorized recovery or access.
-This process is vital for maintaining data privacy, compliance, and reducing the risk of data breaches.
+The Delete File function ensures the secure and permanent elimination of sensitive data from systems, effectively preventing unauthorized access or recovery.
+This capability is critical for safeguarding data privacy, meeting compliance requirements, and minimizing the risk of data breaches.

 Transfer to Vault

-It ensures that sensitive data is securely moved to a highly protected, encrypted storage environment, limiting access to authorized users only.
-This process enhances data security by isolating critical information, helping organizations maintain compliance and reduce the risk of data breaches.
+The Transfer to Vault function securely relocates sensitive data to a highly protected, encrypted storage environment, restricting access exclusively to authorized users.
+This approach enhances data security by isolating critical information, supporting regulatory compliance, and reducing the risk of data breaches.